-1. Consultation.
-Two times each year, the Superintendent or his or her designee and WIS or its designee will engage in consultations relating to School operations, performance, and accountability.

-- 2. Oversight and Enforcement.
+- 1. Consultation.
+At least two (2) times each year, the Superintendent or his or her designee and the School Board or its designee will engage in consultations relating to School operations, performance, and accountability.
+Nothing herein shall preclude a party from requesting Government-to-Government consultation at any time. - 2.
+Oversight and Enforcement.
 The Superintendent will manage, supervise, and enforce this Compact.
 OSPI will oversee the School's performance under this Compact and hold the School accountable to the performance of its obligations as required by federal and state law, as well as the terms of this Compact.
-This may include, but is not limited to, offering technical assistance, taking corrective action, developing corrective action plans, withholding payments of state funds, or imposing other sanctions pursuant to this Compact.
-Before taking corrective action the State Superintendent shall provide technical assistance to the extent requested by the School.
-The State Superintendent may take the following actions when non-compliance issues arise. - 3.
+This may include, but is not limited to, offering technical assistance, taking corrective action, developing corrective action plans, withholding payments of state funds, or imposing other sanctions pursuant to this Compact. - 3.
 Inquiries and Investigations.
 The Superintendent may conduct or require oversight activities including, but not limited to, inquiries, audits, or investigations consistent with chapter 28A.715 RCW, its implementing rules, and the terms of this Compact.

-4. Notification of Perceived Concerns.

-- (a) The Superintendent agrees to notify WIS of any perceived concerns related to unsatisfactory performance or legal compliance under this Compact within reasonable timeframes considering the scope and severity of the concern.
-WIS will respond within a reasonable time, which in no event will be longer than 14 days.
-If WIS does not remedy the problem in a timely fashion to the Superintendent's satisfaction, the Superintendent may take further action under Section V or VI of this Compact. - 5.
+- 4. Notification of Perceived Concerns.
+The Superintendent agrees to notify the School Board or designee of any perceived concerns related to unsatisfactory performance or legal compliance under this Compact within reasonable timeframes considering the scope and severity of the concern.
+The School Board will respond within a reasonable time, which in no event will be longer than fourteen (14) days.
+If the School Board does not remedy the problem in a timely fashion to the Superintendent's satisfaction, the Superintendent may take further action under Section V or VI of this Compact. - 5.
 Other Legal Obligations.
 Nothing in this Compact will be construed to alter or interfere with the Superintendent's obligations imposed under federal or state law.